My name is Debbie but you can call me Deb – all my friends do!

 - I like helping others and doing good in the world – being a Rotarian helps satisfy this urge.

 - I have a Bravery Award from the Queen.
-Here’s an older post that tells some of the story.
+Here’s the post that tells that story.

 - I hate spelling mistakes but sometimes do make them (horror!).

-- I was told that inmates and staff within the the correctional centre found me to be very intimidating – you have no idea how much this amused my daughters!
+- I was told that inmates (and some staff) within the the correctional centre found me to be very intimidating – you have no idea how much this amused my daughters!
 I’m not really scary, I promise!

-I’d also love to hear from you.
+I’d love to hear from you.
 Leave me a comment to say hello 🙂